exchangegroup/teg-ng-select-substring/README.md

 # Overview

-Highlights a subsctring in a HTML text.
+Highlights a subsctring in HTML text.

 ## Install